The Next Galaxy Mystery Box Sign Up Now Open!

 Galaxy S25 and S25+: Software and Features

 The Galaxy S25 and Galaxy S25+ will also offer more seamless cross-device functionality.
 You can move your active tasks between multiple Galaxy devices worry-free.
 Samsung may bring XR integration to the party.
-The company’s first-gen XR headset, which it developed in collaboration with Qualcomm and Google, looks set to debut later this year.
+The company’s first-gen XR headset, which it developed in collaboration with Qualcomm and Google, looks set to debut later this year or in early 2025.
+There are also rumors of satellite connectivity features on the new Galaxy flagships.

 Galaxy S25 and S25+: Battery and Charging

-With Samsung expected to make the Galaxy S25 and Galaxy S25+ more compact, chances of a battery boost are rare.
-The phones might offer the same battery capacity as their predecessors — 4,000mAh and 4,900mAh.
+With Samsung expected to make the Galaxy S25 and Galaxy S25+ more compact, chances of a battery boost were always rare.
+And leaks have confirmed the same.
+The upcoming flagships keep the battery capacity unchanged over their predecessors — 4,000mAh and 4,900mAh.
 The charging speed may also remain unchanged at 25W and 45W, respectively.
 Or maybe the company will finally upgrade the base mode to 45W wired charging, time will tell.

 It’s worth noting that Samsung made some design changes to the Galaxy Watch 7 and Galaxy Watch Ultra, making them incompatible with reverse wireless charging on existing Galaxy flagships.
 Maybe the Galaxy S25 series will offer faster than 4.5W reverse wireless charging to make the new watches compatible.